behnazkhoshnood/tadig-restaurant/README.md

 ### **Acknowledgements**

-1. A special thanks to my mentor for his valuable feedback during mentoring sessions.
+1. A special thanks to my mentor, Rohit Sharma, for his valuable feedback during mentoring sessions.

 1. Also I like to thank all of Code Institute support groups.